310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Makoto %}
-Ahaha, but I'm kinda glad you came late.
+Ahaha, but I'm kind of glad you came late.

 If you were here, you would've dealt with everything properly before it even became a problem — it'd all be gone in the blink of an eye.